Butter Glossary

 Terms & Definitions: C

 Butter terms beginning with C, including clarified butter and compound butter.
 If you’d like to suggest other terms, use the Contact Us link on this page.
 This is Page 2 of a seven-page glossary.
 Click on the black links below to visit other pages.
-See a wealth of food knowledge in our 60 different food glossaries.
+See a wealth of food knowledge in our many other food glossaries.

 CHURNING